lmcai/Coalescent_simulation_and_gene_flow_detection/README.md

 <b>Bug&Usage contact:</b> [lcai@g.harvard.edu](mailto:lcai@g.harvard.edu)

 ## Dependencies

 R 3.1+; R package phybase and phytools.

-*If use the python script 'triple_frequency_counter.py' to count triple frequencies (suitable for trees containing >20 terminals), python library ete3 will need to be installed.
+*If use the python script 'triple_frequency_counter.py' to count triple frequencies (suitable for species tree containing >20 terminals), python library ete3 will need to be installed.

 ## Input and output

 <b>Input:</b> Species tree with branch lengths measured in coalescent units (can be estimated from MPEST); rooted gene trees

 <b>Output:</b>

+1. Simulated gene trees under multispecies coalescent model with same amount of missing data as empirical gene trees;

+2. Simulated gene trees under multispecies coalescent model with same amount of missing data as empirical gene trees;

 ## How to